 Negative correlations between grit and certain psychological outcomes have also been established.
 Research has revealed a negative correlation between grit and perceived stress, arguing that "psychological resources, particularly grit, make students less prone to stress."
-While there is a positive association between perceived academic failure and Psychology of Human Relations stress (Lee, 2017).
+While there is a positive association between perceived academic failure and stress (Lee, 2017).
 This research suggests that focusing on stress management may reduce perceived academic failure, enhance grit and, in turn, improve academic success and personal achievement.